 This equation tells us that any car’s gas mileage (mpg) is predicted to be 37.3 – 5.34its weight in thousands of pounds.
 So if a car weighs 3000 pounds, we would estimate its mpg to be (37.3-5.343) = 21.28.

 You may be wondering how the linear regression model settled on that equation.
-Under the hood, the solution involves doing matrix algebra and other fancy inversion operations.
-We won’t go into these details here.
-Luckily in practice modern computers will take care of this for us.
+Under the hood, the solution involves matrix algebra and other fancy inversion operations.
+We won’t go into these details here, but there is a closed-form analytic solution.
+Luckily in practice computers will perform this for us, as it is painful to do by hand.

 Now let’s learn how to build our own linear regression model in R. We’ll walk through it step-by-step.